DFE-Digital/bat-design-history/app/posts/teacher-success/2025-03-04-mini-discovery-on-trainee-needs.md

 ---
 title: Running a mini discovery to better understand trainee needs
-description: How we ran a small discovery to increase our understanding of trainee teacher needs.
+description: How we ran a small discovery to increase our understanding of trainee teacher needs
 date: 2025-03-04
 tags:
   - withdrawals